Icxless/frontendmentor-exercises/3-column-preview-card-component-main/README.md

 # Frontend Mentor - Results summary component solution

-This is a solution to the [Results summary component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/results-summary-component-CE_K6s0maV).
+This is a solution to the [Results 3-column preview card component](https://www.frontendmentor.io/challenges/3column-preview-card-component-pH92eAR2-/hub).

 ## Table of contents